vega/vega-lite/CONTRIBUTING.md

 ### Basic Lint & Test & Test Coverage

-`yarn lint` and `yarn test` run ts-lint and all unit-tests respectively.
-These two commands are automatically run by `yarn start` and `yarn watch`.
+Use `yarn test` (or `yarn test:inspect` to inspect tests) run ts-lint and all unit-tests respectively.

-`yarn test` includes test coverage and generates a report inside `coverage/index.html`.
-You can see if specific lines are covered in the unit test by running `open coverage/index.html` and browsing through the report.

 A lot of linting errors can be fixed automatically by running `yarn lint --fix`.

+To run only the unit tests or linting, you can run `yarn jest test/` and `yarn lint` respectively.

 ### Watch tasks

 During development, it can be convenient to rebuild automatically or to run tests in the background.

-`yarn start` starts a watcher task that shows the example gallery.
-Whenever any `.ts` file changes, the watcher:
-(1) re-compiles Vega-Lite
-(2) automatically refreshes the gallery with BrowserSync (3) lints and runs tests
-(4) regenerates the JSON schema (`vega-lite-schema.json`).

-If you only want subset of these actions, you can use:

-- `yarn watch` to start a watcher task that does all of above except opening and syncing the gallery.
+You can use:

 - `yarn watch:test` to start a watcher task that **lints and runs tests** when any `.ts` file changes.

 - `yarn watch:build` to start a watcher task that **re-compiles Vega-Lite** when `.ts` files related to VL change.

-#### Fast iteration testing

-To quickly run tests without long compile times, run `yarn jest` (or `yarn test:inspect` to inspect tests).
-Please note that this only runs unit tests; you should run the full tests before committing code.

 ### Website